Exmark Z Turf Equipment Backyard Life

 • Foraged chanterelle compound butter

-• add heavy cream and simmer on low until reduced 1/3
+• Add heavy cream and simmer on low until reduced by 1/3rd

 • Cast iron seared filet mignon

-• remove steaks and place on counter to temp 20 minutes prior to cooking
+• Remove steaks and place on counter to acclimate to room temperature for 20 minutes prior to cooking.

-• heat large cast iron on medium high heat until very hot
+• Heat large cast iron on medium-high heat.

-• sear each side until very crispy for 3-4 minutes per side
+• Sear each for 3-4 minutes until crispy

-• for rare it is ready to serve, to cook up place into a 200 degree oven to cook until desired temperature
+• Ready to serve rare, to cook up a level of doneness, place into a 200° F oven to cook until desired level is reached.

-• few degrees before steaks reach desired doneness, remove them from the heat
+• A few degrees before the steaks reach your desired doneness, remove them from the heat

-• place steaks under broiler until butter begins to melt
+• Place on top of each steak, and place steaks under broiler until butter begins to melt

-• remove steaks before the butter melts and serve immediately
+• Remove steaks before the butter fully melts and serve immediately

 More Like This: